What Is Linear Programming? Definition, Methods and Problems for Data Scientists

 - The unit transportation of a commodity from each source to each destination

 The model assumes that there is only one commodity.
-The demand for which can come from different sources.
-The objective is to fulfill the total demand with minimum transportation cost.
+The demand for this can come from different sources.
+The objective is to fulfill the total demand with minimum transportation costs.
 The model is based on the hypothesis that the total demand is equal to the total supply, i.e the model is balanced.
 Let’s understand this with the help of an example.

 Example: Consider there are 3 silos which are required to satisfy the demand from 4 mills.
 (A silo is a storage area of the farm used to store grain and Mill is a grinding factory for grains).

 Solution: Let’s understand what the above table explains.